 The best product to use for your dog or cat is one that is created and studied specifically for that type of animal.
 Ensure any product you give your pet does not contain the artificial sweetener xylitol, which can be toxic to dogs and cats.
 Learn more about xylitol toxicity here.

 Dosing Information of Glucosamine and Chondroitin for Dogs and Cats

-- For dogs and cats less than 10 pounds (5 kg), 1/4 to 1 capsule is recommended every 12 to 24 hours depending on the brand administered.
+- Less than 10 pounds (5 kg) = 1/4 to 1 capsule is recommended every 12 to 24 hours depending on the brand administered.